Summary

 Elliott supported the 2018 privatisation offer, as mentioned previously.
 Furthermore, Elliott has since closed its Hong Kong office, to focus on Japan and sold out of its stake in Bank of East Asia Limited this year.
 One could envisage that Elliott would support a new privatization offer again, since Hong Kong is no longer a focus market.

 So, let’s look at First Eagle.
 First Eagle is a leading asset manager with $115billion of assets under management.
-They are principled, value-oriented investors – think modern day value investing that draws from Graham-Dodd style origins.
+They are long-term, value-oriented investors – think disciplined, modern day value investing that draws from Graham-Dodd style origins.
 First Eagle’s shareholding in Guoco Group is spread across several funds and managed accounts it operates and the firm has been a shareholder in Guoco Group since the early 2010s.

 First Eagle disclosed on 29 December 2020 that it increased its shareholding in Guoco Group by the amount of 4 million shares, raising its ownership in the company from 22,849,466 (6.94%) to 26,849,466 (8.16%).
 First Eagle disclosed on 30 November 2021 that it had reduced its shareholding by 153,000 shares to 26,238,046 (7.97%).
 It is interesting that First Eagle has increased its overall shareholding significantly despite the stock’s low liquidity.